Taomihog/image-tracking-coconut/Servo_pylib/README.md

 # Servo Library

+This is just an example of how to create a Python library.
+I will not use it now.
 This project provides Python class libraries for controlling servo motors on two different platforms: the 328P and Raspberry Pi.

 ## Project Structure